lucav76/Fibry/README.md

 - Your actor can and should use synchronous logic
 - There is a series of Stereotypes to handle common scenarios
 - You actors don't need to extend any particular class but they can just implement **Consumer** or **Function**
-- You actors also have the option to extend **CustomActor** and **CustomActorWithResult**, if it suits you best
+- You actors have anyway the option to extend **CustomActor** and **CustomActorWithResult**, if this suits you best
 - If you choose to simply implements **Consumer** and **Function**, your actors can also be used "transparently" in code that knows nothing about Fibry
 - It is simple to retrieve the result of a message
 - It is possible to send messages to named actors even before they are created, potentially simplifying your logic; the messages can be discarded or processed when the actor will be available
 - There is a fluid interface to build the actors
 - You can receive messages of your choice while processing a message
-- You can "send code" to be executed in the thread/fiber of an actor
+- Many types of actor implement the Executor interface, so you can "send code" to be executed in the thread/fiber of almost any actors, and use them on service that are not actor-aware
 - **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository
 - Fibry implements a very simple Map/Reduce mechanism, limited to the local computer.
 - Fibry implements a very simple Pub/Sub mechanism, limited to the local computer.